ImperialCollegeLondon/MResMLBDinPhysicalSciences/README.md

    * [Introduction to Latex](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/doctoral/professional-development/research-computing-data-science/courses/introduction-to-latex/)
    * [Preparing your literature review](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/masters/professional-development/preparing-your-literature-review-online-course/)
    * [Preparing your dissertation](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/masters/professional-development/preparing-your-dissertation-online-course/)

+## Mathematics for Statistics and Machine Learning

+While the MRes is focused on the practical application of machine learning and statistics for data analysis, we can't avoid doing some mathematics.
+Whether you don't have a very maths based background or you feel a bit rusty on your maths, you should  brush up in these areas before you start the course.
+Imperial College runs an online course on coursera which we highly reccomend for you "Mathematics for Machine Learning Specialization": https://www.coursera.org/specializations/mathematics-machine-learning

+Once you have your Imperial College ID, you will be able to access the course and we recommend you take Course 1 and Course 2 from Mathematics for Machine Learning Specialization.

+The main mathematics areas to brush up on are those typically taught in undergraduate STEM courses;
+   * Linear algebra (matrix multiplication and eigenvalues/eigenvectors)
+   * Basic calculus (differentiation, chain rule, integration)
+   * Ordinay differential equations

+These subjects will be covered in the above coursera course but some revision in these over the summer will help.

-### Compulsory module
+# Compulsory modules
    * [Plagiarism awareness](https://www.imperial.ac.uk/students/academic-support/graduate-school/students/masters/professional-development/plagiarism-online/) - This is a compulsory module that you must take as early as possible during the course!
+Failure to complete this course can result in being unable to complete the MRes.